 and tcpO2 measurements cannot be underestimated."
 (TASC II)

-PeriFlux System 5000 offers an easy-to-use solution for peripheral pressure measurements based on laser Doppler technology.
+The PeriFlux System 5000 or the PeriFlux 6000 offer easy-to-use solutions for peripheral pressure measurements based on laser Doppler technology.
 Laser Doppler has proven to be a sensitive method for detection and does not require pulsatility as other techniques such as photoplethysmography do.1 Many patients with low pressures lack pulsatility and may be difficult to diagnose.

 1. The Usefulness of a laser Doppler in the measurement of toe blood pressures.
 Graaf et al J Vascular Surg 2000;32:1172-9